aimas/TuniErp-8.0/doc/reference/views.rst

     ``string`` (required)
         the label of the filter
     ``domain``
-        an Odoo :ref:`domain <reference/orm/domains>`, will be appended to the action's domain as part of the search domain ``context``
+        an TuniERP :ref:`domain <reference/orm/domains>`, will be appended to the action's domain as part of the search domain ``context``
         a Python dictionary, merged into the action's domain to generate the